lordmulder/ClearClipboard/README.md

   Suppress message boxes.
 Use, e.g., in combination with `--install` or `--uninstall` command.

 * **`--debug`**
-  Enable debug outputs (verbose mode).
-You can use the [DebugView](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview) tool to show the generated debug messages.
+  Enable diagnostic output.
+You can use the [DebugView](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview) tool from Sysinternals to show the generated messages.

+* **`--trace`**
+  Enable more verbose diagnostic output.
+Not normally recommended, as the system performance may be degraded.

 * **`--slunk`**
   Enable slunk mode for improved user experience.
 Check it out!